 Class Attendance: I expect students to attend class and to turn up on time.
 Rarely do students do well in classes which they do not attend, and I will be less likely to give outside assistance to students who regularly miss class.
 Further, students arriving late for class disrupt the entire class.
-Students who consistently turn up more than a few minutes late for class or who regularly miss class may be docked points from their final grade.

 Email: I am happy to answer questions about the class via email.
 However, I will not respond to email which does not include the name of the sender.
+Also, students should be aware that discussions of class concepts and involved homework questions are best asked in person during office hours.
+I reserve the right not to answer an email question if I feel the topic would best be discussed in person.